Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms without the environment-induced interatomic interaction

 \subsubsection{Two circularly accelerated atoms initially prepared in a separable state $|E\rangle$}

-To study the entanglement generation for two circularly accelerated atoms in $\kappa$-deformed spacetime with a LDP, we assume that these two atoms initially to be prepared in a separable state $|E\rangle$.
+To analyze the entanglement generation for two circularly accelerated atoms in $\kappa$-deformed spacetime with an LDP, we assume that these two atoms are initially prepared in a separable state $|E\rangle$.

-We focus on the case where the intermediate separations comparable with the transition wavelength of the atoms ($L\sim \omega^{-1}$).
-There exists a delayed feature of entanglement generation for two circularly accelerated atoms in $\kappa$-deformed spacetime and Minkowski spacetime, as depicted in Fig.~\ref{circularly2}.
-We note that, the waiting time to generate entanglement is not only related to the centripetal acceleration, but also associated to the interatomic separation.
-Even the spacetime deformation parameter is relatively large, the maximum generated entanglement and the waiting time are different for these two spacetime cases concerned.
-Especially, for the case of circularly accelerated atoms with a fixed separation distance in Minkowski spacetime, there exists a critical value, i.e., $a/\omega \approx 1.35$ for the centripetal acceleration, beyond which entanglement generation does not happen.
-However, in $\kappa$-deformed spacetime, this critical value will be modified and increases with decreasing the value of spacetime deformation parameter.
-This tells us that, in some cases, entanglement can be generated in $\kappa$-deformed spacetime while in Minkowski spacetime this cannot, so this presence/absence of entanglement in principle gives us a good criterion to check which universe we are living in (see the detailed discussion of this criterion in the following).
-Furthermore, we also find that the existing time of entanglement generated depends on the centripetal acceleration $a/\omega$ and interatomic distance $\omega L$.
-Meanwhile, although the two-atom system undergoes the same conditions, i.e., the same $a/\omega$ and $\omega L$, as a result of the spacetime deformation, the existing time of entanglement generated is quite different for these two universes concerned.
-This property may also help us to distinguish the $\kappa$-deformed spacetime and the Minkowski spacetime in principle.
+We focus on the case where the intermediate separations are comparable to the transition wavelength of the atoms ($L\sim \omega^{-1}$).
+There exists a delayed feature of the entanglement generation for two circularly accelerated atoms in $\kappa$-deformed and Minkowski spacetimes, as depicted in Fig.~\ref{circularly2}.
+We note that the waiting time to generate entanglement is not only related to the centripetal acceleration but also associated with the interatomic separation.
+Even when the spacetime deformation parameter is relatively large, the maximum entanglement generated and the waiting time are different for these two spacetime cases concerned.
+Specifically, for the case of circularly accelerated atoms with a fixed separation distance in Minkowski spacetime, there exists a critical value, i.e., $a/\omega \approx 1.35$ for the centripetal acceleration, beyond which entanglement generation does not occur.
+However, in $\kappa$-deformed spacetime, this critical value will be modified and increase with the decrease in the value of the spacetime deformation parameter.
+This finding indicates that, in some cases, entanglement can be generated in $\kappa$-deformed spacetime, whereas in Minkowski spacetime, entanglement cannot be generated.
+In principle, this presence/absence of entanglement provides us with a good criterion to check which universe we are living in (see the detailed discussion of this criterion in the subsequent paragraphs).
+Furthermore, we find that the existing time of entanglement generated depends on the centripetal acceleration $a/\omega$ and interatomic distance $\omega L$.
+Although the two-atom system is subjected to the same conditions, i.e., the same $a/\omega$ and $\omega L$, as a result of the spacetime deformation, the existing time of entanglement generated is different for these two universes concerned.
+This property can help us distinguish the $\kappa$-deformed and Minkowski spacetimes in principle.